odarbelaeze/vegas-rs/README.md

 GitHub.
 There are currently some missing features that would benefit the package, such as:

-- Custom exchange interaction values (so far we only support `1.0`).
+- Custom exchange interaction values, we currently support only one value.
 - More Hamiltonian terms (Dzyaloshinskii-Moriya, Dipolar, etc).
 - More integration algorithms (Wolff, Swendsen-Wang, etc).